Rethinking Data Center Network Architecture

 How important is the fabric architecture to the success or failure of data centers?

-The other key metric is cost per million tokens.
-When you run such large-scale infrastructure projects, marginal cost at the end of the day defines your business.
-Going to an Internet-based, open, high-performance Ethernet solution makes the time to first productive output—and the marginal cost of each token—much better economically than any proprietary alternative.
+So this is one thing.
+The other thing is at the end of the day, cost per million tokens.
+So this parameter is crucial because of the scale.
+When you run such large-scale infrastructure projects, the marginal cost at the end of the day is what defines your business.
+And here in both parameters, going to Ethernet-based solution, going to an open solution, going to very high-performance Ethernet solution makes yourroad to first token, the time it takes you to start producing from the infrastructure, and later on the marginal cost of each transaction, of each token in your infrastructuremuch better in terms of economics than any other solution.